mrdbourke/pytorch-deep-learning/05_pytorch_going_modular.md

 *PyTorch command line training script recipe for training state-of-the-art computer vision models with 8 GPUs.
 Source: [PyTorch blog](https://pytorch.org/blog/how-to-train-state-of-the-art-models-using-torchvision-latest-primitives/#the-training-recipe).*

-## TK - What we'ere going to cover
+## What we'ere going to cover

-The main concept of this section is: **Turn useful notebook code cells into reusable Python files.**
+The main concept of this section is: **turn useful notebook code cells into reusable Python files.**

-Doing this will save us in the future writing the save code over and over again.
+Doing this will save us writing the same code over and over again.

 There are two notebooks for this section:

-More specifically, the two parts are:
 1. [**05.
 Going Modular: Part 1 (cell mode)**](https://github.com/mrdbourke/pytorch-deep-learning/blob/main/going_modular/05_pytorch_going_modular_cell_mode.ipynb) - this notebook is run as a traditional Jupyter Notebook/Google Colab notebook and is a condensed version of [notebook 04](https://www.learnpytorch.io/04_pytorch_custom_datasets/).
 2. [**05.
 Going Modular: Part 2 (script mode)**](https://github.com/mrdbourke/pytorch-deep-learning/blob/main/going_modular/05_pytorch_going_modular_script_mode.ipynb) - this notebook is the same as number 1 but with added functionality to turn each of the major sections into Python scripts, such as, `data_setup.py` and `train.py`.